Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

 \subsection{Standard Eddy Viscosity}

-Among all the components of the eddy viscosity tensor, by far the most important component is $D^0_{2121}$ which represents the mixing effect by $\pdv*{U_1}{x_2}$.
-This also corresponds to the standard eddy viscosity $\nu_T$.
-As discussed in Section~1, MFM allows us to extract the true leading-order value of $D^0_{jilk}$, instead of tuning the values to match the mean solutions.
+In parallel flows, among all the components of the eddy viscosity tensor, by far the most important component is $D^0_{2121}$ which represents the mixing effect by $\pdv*{U_1}{x_2}$.
+This component also corresponds to the standard eddy viscosity $\nu_T$.
 Figure~\ref{fig:D02121} shows the MFM-measured $D^0_{2121}$ across the wall-normal dimension $x_2$.
-An important observation here is that the MFM allows us to measure the eddy viscosity at the center $x_2 = 0$, where the velocity gradient $\pdv*{U_1}{x_2}$ is zero due to the symmetry of the channel.
-This value is unobtainable in typical approaches---tuning $\nu_T$ to $\overline{u'_2 u'_1} / \left(\pdv*{U_1}{x_2}\right)$.
+An important observation here is that the MFM allows us to measure the eddy viscosity at the channel center plane $x_2 = 0$, where the velocity gradient $\pdv*{U_1}{x_2}$ is zero due to the symmetry of the mean velocity profile.
+This value is hard to obtain in typical approaches---tuning $\nu_T$ to $\overline{u'_2 u'_1} / \left(\pdv*{U_1}{x_2}\right)$. \corr{The eddy viscosity can be numerically determined by analyzing the sampling points converging towards the centerline.
+However, in the vicinity of the centerline, both the numerator and denominator of the expression are significantly influenced by statistical noise.
+To achieve a reliable estimate, an extensive period of time integration is necessary to reduce the noise to acceptably low levels.}